 - Having a personal relationship with the author.

 Remember that conflicts of interest aren’t necessarily a bad thing.
 They can happen to anyone, anywhere.
 The most important thing is to declare them.
-Although competing interests render a good reason for rejecting a paper, there is still a chance that the evaluator decides that the stated conflict of interest isn’t that significant to compromise the integrity of your work.
-After all, there have been many cases of published research with declared conflict of interest.
+Although competing interests render a good reason for rejecting a paper, there is still a chance that the evaluator decides that the stated conflict of interest doesn’t significantly compromise the integrity of your work.
+After all, there have been many cases of published research with declared conflicts of interest.

 Find more about Competing interest statement in research articles on Pinterest: